Three Simple Rules for Mortgage Shopping

-There are two kinds of people that you don’t want to be: the one who leaves the closing table with the nagging feeling that you’ve just paid too much for your loan; or the ignorant person who leaves the closing table having no idea that you’ve just overpaid.
+There are two kinds of people that you don’t want to be when mortgage shopping: the one who leaves the closing table with the nagging feeling that you’ve just paid too much for your loan; or the ignorant person who leaves the closing table having no idea that you’ve just overpaid.
 With the help of the web and by following three simple rules, you can make sure that you can secure the best price on your mortgage.

-If you take one thing away from this page, it should be this: you must compare mortgage quotes from different lenders on the same day.
+If you take one thing away from this page, it should be this: When shopping around for mortgages, you must compare mortgage quotes from different lenders on the same day.
 Otherwise you won’t be comparing apples-to-apples.

 A mortgage rate is a commodity—like a bushel of wheat or barrel of oil.
 And just as the price of oil fluctuates everyday, mortgage rates and their associated costs fluctuate daily—sometimes twice or three times a day.